Hypersomnia: Symptoms, Types, Causes, and Treatment

 Embracing Mindtalk Strategies For Overcoming Hypersomnia

-At Cadabam’s, we have Mindtalk strategies for dealing with hypersomnia so that a person can get out of the state of being unconscious for most of the day.
+At Cadabam’s, we have strategies for dealing with hypersomnia so that a person can get out of the state of being unconscious for most of the day.
 Such strategies include cognitive behaviour therapy, mindful practices, and individually tailored sleep hygiene to enhance sleep efficiency and control symptoms.